geo-python/site/source/index.rst

 Schedule
 --------

 The materials are divided into weekly themes that are published at these pages every Wednesday morning.
-Lessons are held with following schedule.
+Lessons are held with following schedule (see :doc:`here for further details about schedule and lecture rooms <course-info/course-info>`.
-See the **learning goals** for each lesson from :doc:`here <course-info/learning-goals>`.
+The **learning goals** for each lesson are separately documented :doc:`in here <course-info/learning-goals>`.

 +----------------+---------------------------------+
 | Time           | Theme                           |